Elder Abuse in New Zealand

 Who commits elder abuse?

 The abuser is often someone close to their victim.
-Usually it is someone trusted to care for them: family members, friends and even neighbours.
+It is someone trusted: family members, friends and even neighbours.
 Abusers are often someone they depend on for support or care.

 Who is most at risk?